-We have audited MAGIC SOFTWARE ENTERPRISES LTD.'s ("the Company") internal control over financial reporting as of December 31, 2019, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework) ("the COSO criteria").
-In our opinion, the Company, based on our audit and the report of other auditors, maintained, in all material respects, effective internal control over financial reporting as of December 31, 2019, based on the COSO criteria.
+We have audited Magic Software Enterprises Ltd.'s ("the Company") internal control over financial reporting as of December 31, 2020, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework) ("the COSO criteria").
+In our opinion, the Company, based on our audit and the report of other auditors, maintained, in all material respects, effective internal control over financial reporting as of December 31, 2020, based on the COSO criteria.

-We did not examine the effectiveness of internal control over financial reporting of Magic Software Japan K.K., a wholly owned subsidiary, whose financial statements reflect total assets and revenues constituting 1% and 4%, respectively, of the related consolidated financial statement amounts as of and for the year ended December 31, 2019.
+We did not examine the effectiveness of internal control over financial reporting of Magic Software Japan K.K, a wholly owned subsidiary, whose financial statements reflect total assets and revenues constituting 1% and 3%, respectively, of the related consolidated financial statement amounts as of and for the year ended December 31, 2020.
 The effectiveness of Magic Software Japan K.K.'s internal control over financial reporting was audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the effectiveness of Magic Software Japan K.K.'s internal control over financial reporting, is based solely on the report of the other auditors.

-As indicated in the accompanying Management's Report on Internal Control Over Financial Reporting, management's assessment of and conclusion on the effectiveness of internal control over financial reporting did not include the internal controls of the business of NetEffects, Inc. and OnTarget Group, Inc., that were acquired during 2019 and included in the 2019 consolidated financial statements of the Company and constituted 3% of total and net assets, as of December 31, 2019 and 10% of revenues for the year then ended.
-Our audit of internal control over financial reporting of the Company also did not include an evaluation of the internal control over financial reporting of the business of NetEffects, Inc. and OnTarget Group, Inc.
+As indicated in the accompanying Management's Report on Internal Control Over Financial Reporting, management's assessment of and conclusion on the effectiveness of internal control over financial reporting did not include the internal controls of the business of Aptonet Inc., Mobisoft Ltd. and Stockell Information Systems, Inc., that were acquired during 2020 and included in the 2020 consolidated financial statements of the Company and constituted 3% and 1% of total and net assets, respectively as of December 31, 2020 and 5% and 10% of revenues and net income, respectively, for the year then ended.
+Our audit of internal control over financial reporting of the Company also did not include an evaluation of the internal control over financial reporting of the business of Aptonet Inc., Mobisoft Ltd. and Stockell Information Systems, Inc.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated balance sheets of the Company as of December 31, 2019 and 2018, the related consolidated statements of income, comprehensive income, changes in shareholders' equity and cash flows for each of the three years in the period ended December 31, 2019 and the related notes and our report dated May 14, 2020 expressed an unqualified opinion thereon based on our audit and the report of the other auditors.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated balance sheets of the Company as of December 31, 2020 and 2019, the related consolidated statements of income, comprehensive income, changes in shareholders' equity and cash flows for each of the three years in the period ended December 31, 2020 and the related notes and our report dated May 13, 2021 expressed an unqualified opinion thereon based on our audit and the report of the other auditors.